Acquiring and Buying a Business Solicitors

 Due diligence is the investigation that you are expected to carry out before entering into an agreement or contract with another party.

-As a buyer, you should gather as much information as possible through due diligence to ensure you fully understand what you’re acquiring and are happy you are paying the right price.
+As a buyer, you should gather as much information as possible through due diligence.
+This is to ensure you fully understand what you’re acquiring and are happy you are paying the right price.

-This due diligence will help you evaluate the strengths and weaknesses of the business, identify any risk areas which might impact on the deal, as well as identifying any third party consents that you’ll need in connection with the acquisition.
+This due diligence will help you evaluate the strengths and weaknesses of the business.
+It identifies any risk areas which might impact on the deal.
+It will also highlight any third party consents that you’ll need in connection with the acquisition.

-Our Corporate and Commercial lawyers can advise on the legal aspects of due diligence as part of the acquisition process and work with other advisers you may use for this, such as accountants carrying out financial and taxation due diligence.
+Our Corporate and Commercial lawyers can advise on the legal aspects of due diligence as part of the buying process.
+We can work with other advisers you’re using for this, such as accountants carrying out financial and taxation due diligence.

 Whether you need to talk through your options for an acquisition or are already in discussions with a seller and want to appoint a lawyer to advise you on the purchase, get in touch with our expert team by calling 0117 325 2929 or fill out our online enquiry form.